KSAH-42/RabbitOM/README.md

 The issue does not really come from VLC, but where ?
 VLC just used an existing external RTSP-Library, and this library doesn't support all digest algs supported by the camera.
 VLC (3.0.23 and probably previous versions) will enter in a loop and will normally ask to you to enter the credentials until the authentication succeed, but the rtsp source will reply by a forbidden access result, and VLC will repeat again and again and never leave the authentication loop.
 According to the rtsp headers there is the name of dll used here located on the useragent header.
-If you get more details, look at the Authorization header (emitted by client) and WWW-Authentication (server response) to see the scheme used by the client.
+If you get more details, look at the Authorization header (emitted by client) and WWW-Authentication (server response).
 If you familliar with ASP.Net Web API, even if the ASP.Net hide the details and support more schemes than the RTSP protocols, here it'is excatly the same headers, etc...
 And the repository that own the lib, the implementation use an Authenticator capable to computeDigestResponse, an try to createAuthenticatorString but it doesn't support latest digest algorithms needed to authenticate successfully the rtsp server.